birdortyedi/birdortyedi.github.io/_pages/about.md

 * June 11, 2025.
 We were among the finalists in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2025: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2025][ntire2025].

 * May 12, 2025.
-I have successfully defended my Ph.D. thesis, ["Modeling the Lighting as Style Factor via Neural Networks for White Balance Correction"][phd-thesis].
+I have successfully defended my Ph.D. thesis, "[Modeling the Lighting as Style Factor via Neural Networks for White Balance Correction][phd-thesis]".

 * March 19, 2025.
-A paper titled ["Feature distribution statistics as a loss objective for robust white balance correction"][fdmloss] was accepted to [Machine Vision and Applications][mvapp].
+A paper titled "[Feature distribution statistics as a loss objective for robust white balance correction][fdmloss]" was accepted to [Machine Vision and Applications][mvapp].

 * February 8, 2025.
-A paper titled ["Advancing white balance correction through deep feature statistics and feature distribution matching"][fdmwb] was accepted to [Journal of Visual Communication and Image Representation][yjvci].
+A paper titled "[Advancing white balance correction through deep feature statistics and feature distribution matching][fdmwb]" was accepted to [Journal of Visual Communication and Image Representation][yjvci].

 * December 4, 2024.
-A paper titled ["Dawn: A Robust Tone Mapping Operator for Multi-Illuminant and Low-Light Scenarios"][dawn] was accepted as *Oral Presentation* in
+A paper titled "[Dawn: A Robust Tone Mapping Operator for Multi-Illuminant and Low-Light Scenarios][dawn]" was accepted as *Oral Presentation* in
 [VISIGRAPP 2025: 20th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications][visigrapp2025].

 * March 17, 2024.
 We take the 9th place in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2024: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2024][ntire2024].

 * August 6, 2023.
-A paper titled ["Deterministic Neural Illumination Mapping for Efficient Auto-White Balance Correction"][denim] was accepted to
+A paper titled "[Deterministic Neural Illumination Mapping for Efficient Auto-White Balance Correction][denim]" was accepted to
 [RCV 2023: The 1st ICCV 2023 Workshop on Resource Efficient Deep Learning for Computer Vision at ICCV 2023][rcv2023].

 * March 10, 2023.
 We take the 7th place in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2023: New Trends in Image Restoration and Enhancement workshop